• Skip to primary navigation

 Ink Business Preferred® Credit Card

 Next is the Ink Business Preferred® Credit Card, which offers the highest signup bonus of the three Chase business credit cards.
-You can earn 100,000 bonus points, which is worth $1,250 in travel rewards when redeemed through Chase Ultimate Rewards.
+You can earn signup bonus points and points are worth 25% more when you redeem them for travel through Chase Travel.
+The other two cards don’t offer this extra value, but there is a strategy to change that (see below).

-The reward structure makes this card ideal for small business that travel a lot or advertise online.
-That's because it pays 3x points on the first $150,000 spent each anniversary year in the following categories:
+The reward structure makes this card ideal for small businesses that travel a lot or advertise online.
+That’s because it pays 3x points on the first $150,000 spent each anniversary year in the following categories:

 • Travel